ThreatConnect-Inc/tcex/docs/src/authorization.rst

 ============================
 Authorization (Token / HMAC)
 ============================
 In general when communication with the ThreatConnect |trade| API using the TcEx Framework the App developer does not need to handle authorization.
 If using any of the Resource Classes in :py:mod:`~tcex.tcex_resources` the authorization headers are automatically added.
-This allows the App to run from within the ThreatConnect Platform or the Integration Server without have to change any code.
+This allows the App to run from within the ThreatConnect Platform or the Integration Server without having to change any code.

+The :py:meth:`~tcex.tcex` module also has the :py:mod:`~tcex.tcex.TcEx.session` property which is a Python Requests Session with ThreatConnect Authorization added.
+API call to the ThreatConnect API can be made with the native Requests interface with authorization and token renewal built-in.

 ..
 Note:: The latest version of the ThreatConnect Platform supports both Token based and HMAC authorization.
-The Integration Server only supports HMAC authorization.
-Apps should be written to run on both platforms.

-If **not** using one of the Resource Classes in :py:mod:`~tcex.tcex_resources` for communications with the ThreatConnect API the :py:meth:`~tcex.tcex.TcEx.authorization` method can still be used to return a Python dictionary containing the required header values for proper authorization via Token or HMAC.
-The :py:meth:`~tcex.tcex.TcEx.authorization` method expects a prepared request from the Python Requests module (http://docs.python-requests.org/en/master/user/advanced/#prepared-requests).
+The MEO server supports HMAC or Token based authorization depending on the version.

 Token Refresh
 --------------
-Token based authorization required that the Token be renewed upon token expiration.
+Token based authorization requires that the Token be renewed upon token expiration.
 The ThreatConnect Platform passes the ``tc_token`` and ``tc_token_expires`` arguments to the App.
-The TcEx Framework automatically handles the Token refresh when using the :py:meth:`~tcex.tcex.TcEx.authorization` method.
+The TcEx Framework automatically handles the Token refresh when using the :py:meth:`~tcex.tcex.TcEx.authorization` or :py:mod:`~tcex.tcex.TcEx.session` features.

 HMAC Authorization
 ------------------
 Generation of the Authorization headers when using HMAC will utilize the ``api_access_id`` and ``api_secret_key`` arguments.
 These arguments are not automatically sent by the ThreatConnect Platform and are required to be added to the :ref:install_json file.
 In the ThreatConnect UI these inputs will be automatically hidden in favor of Token based authorization.
-However, on the Integration Server these arguments should be required.
+However, on the certain versions of the MEO server these arguments could be required.

 Example install.json param section::